Sprue Bushes

 4. How does this product compare to Silicon Nitride (Si3N4)?

-Silicon Nitride is a premium material but is extremely expensive.
-Adtech Al-Si bushes offer 80% of the performance of Silicon Nitride at a fraction of the cost.
-It provides the best cost-to-performance ratio for mass production.
+While Silicon Nitride is a premium high-cost material, Adtech’s Al-Si bushes offer approximately 80% of the performance of Si3N4 at a fraction of the cost.
+It is designed to provide the best cost-to-performance ratio for mass production environments.

 5. Can I machine the sprue bush if the size is slightly off?